-In order to determine how much money you need to retire, you will need to have an accurate estimate of your retirement expenses and your guaranteed sources of retirement income.
-Then you can calculate the gap between those two numbers, and determine how much money you would need to save to fill in the gap, or how much you would need to reduce expenses.
+To determine how much money you will need to retire, you will need to have an accurate estimate of your retirement expenses and your guaranteed sources of retirement income.
+Then, you can calculate the gap between those two numbers and determine how much money you would need to save to fill in that gap or how much you would need to reduce expenses.

 Calculating the Gap

-Assume you have determined that to meet your retirement expenses you will need about $71,000 of gross income per year (gross means that includes what you would pay in taxes), and that Social Security is going to provide about $21,000 per year.
+Suppose you have determined that in order to meet your retirement expenses, you will need about $71,000 of gross income per year (including what you would pay in taxes) and that Social Security will provide about $21,000 per year.

-- The rate of return your investments earn.
+- The rate of return that your investments earn

-If you decide that it is okay to spend principal down to zero by the time you die, then you would need about $704,000 earning 5% a year to last for 25 years.
+If you decide that it is okay to spend the principal down to zero by the time you die, then you would need about $725,000 earning 5% per year to last for 25 years.
 After 25 years or so, you would have spent all of the money.

-In this simplified calculation the answer to how much you need to retire ranges from $700,000 to $1 million.
+In this simplified calculation, the answer to how much you need to retire ranges from $750,000 to $1 million.

 Revising the Gap

-Unless you know exactly how long you will live, what you will spend each year, and how much of an impact inflation will have, unfortunately you cannot know exactly how much money you will need to retire.
+Unless you know exactly how long you will live, how much you will spend each year, and how much of an impact inflation will have, you can't know exactly how much money you will need to retire.

-Since you cannot know exactly how much you will need, the next best thing is to develop both a best case and worst case scenario.
-In your best case scenario you assume average investment returns, low inflation and controlled spending.
-In a worst case scenario you assume below average investment returns, high inflation and unanticipated expenses.
+Since you cannot know exactly how much you will need, the next best thing is to develop both a best-case and worst-case scenario.
+In your best-case scenario, you assume average investment returns, low inflation, and controlled spending.
+In your worst-case scenario, you assume below-average investment returns, high inflation, and unanticipated expenses.

-You can also run various scenarios where you delay the start of Social Security to your age 70 so you get a higher monthly amount.
-If you still wanted to retire at 66, you gap amount will be higher in your 60's, but then much lower once you reach 70.
-Projecting these scenarios in a retirement income timeline format can help see which decisions may lower the total amount you'll need to retire.
+You can also run various scenarios where you'll delay the start of Social Security until you're age 70 so you'll get a higher monthly amount.
+If you still want to retire at age 66, your gap amount will be higher in your 60s but much lower once you reach 70.
+Projecting these scenarios in a retirement income timeline format can help you see which decisions may lower the total amount you'll need to retire.